-10. Culture of Asia.
+10. Survey of Asia.
 General survey of the political, philosophical, religious, literary, and social aspects of Asiatic life, yesterday and today.
 Designed especially for freshmen.
 Five credits; autumn, winter, spring.
 Gowen.

-40. Chinese Civilisation.
-The social, intellectual, and institutional life of the Chinese, with emphasis on recent tendencies.
+40. Chinese Civilization.
+The social, intellectual, and institutional life of the Chinese, with emphasis on recent changes.
 Five credits; autumn.

 Pollard.